 For you to be able to reach your ideal potential customer, you need understand time.
 No matter who they are, research their needs.
 This will assist you with presenting your company as a solution to a particular, niche problem that they may be experiencing.
 Hang out where they digitally hang out – Twitter, Facebook groups, message boards, Reddit, etc., as this is where they will be most comfortable and honest.
 Use these platforms to then launch your campaigns directly to those that are most likely to show interest.

-“Customer-centric marketing is about pitching your brand to those in the audience who are listening,” says Jason Kulpa, CEO and Founder of Underground Elephant, “[those are] the ones you can bring real value to.”
+“Customer-centric marketing is about pitching your brand to those in the audience who are listening,” says Jason Kulpa, CEO and Founder of UE.co, “[those are] the ones you can bring real value to.”

 Let these potential leads know how your product is better than similar products.
 After all, immediately understanding the frustrations and concerns of your target customer is one unique advantage that online (and hybrid) companies have over brick-and-mortar-only businesses.